quki3/english/uplock-challenges/2/dictionary.md

 ### 2 - [ ABBREVIATION ] `/əˌbriːviˈeɪʃən/ ` - noun
-##### DEFINITION [countable]: a short way or form to write or say a word expression or name Mr. is the abbreviation for Mister.
+##### definition [countable]: a short way or form to write or say a word expression or name Mr. is the abbreviation for Mister.
 ##### definition [uncountable]: the act of abbreviating something

 ### 3 - [ ABC's ] `/eibi'siz/` - noun